jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 ## A possible PCT process
-The key-generation procedure described above does not include a Pair-wise Consistency Test (PCT).
-However, implementations seeking compliance with FIPS 140-3 validation requirements MAY perform a PCT on each newly generated key pair.
-Following the approach used for ML-KEM in FIPS 203 implementations, the module performs an encapsulation and a subsequent decapsulation using the newly generated key pair and verifies that both operations derive the same shared secret.
+The NTRU+ key-generation procedure described above does not include a Pair-wise Consistency Test (PCT).
+Implementations seeking FIPS 140-3 validation MAY perform a PCT following CMVP guidance by executing an encapsulation and a subsequent decapsulation using a newly generated key pair and verifying that both operations derive the same shared secret.
+While such a test can reliably detect non-functional key pairs, it provides only limited assurance against malformed or fault-induced keys that continue to operate correctly on honestly generated ciphertexts.

+As noted in

+However, in case of NTRU+, a more direct
 PCT is possible in key generation, but this draft does not introduce it. in case of long-term static public/private key pairs, before a decapsulation, (pk, sk) can be checked through PCT to ensure that (pk, sk) are generated correctly by the key generation algorithm without errors inserted, where sk=(f, h^{-1}, H(pk)) and pk before decapsulation.
 PCT can be used to ensure that (pk, sk) are not modified.

 ## The n-bit random strings for generating a 32-byte shared secret